 The Structural Engineers Foundation of Washington (SEFW) advances the profession of structural engineering through support of community outreach, education, and research.

 OUTREACH: SEFW's annual Fall Forum brings distinguished speakers to address interdisciplinary audiences on current topics.
-SEFW programs, including the Spring Celebration, elevate the public profile of distinguished structural engineers whose work shapes the profession as well as structures throughout Washington and the world.
+SEFW programs elevate the public profile of distinguished structural engineers whose work shapes the profession as well as structures throughout Washington and the world.
 In 2011 SEFW supported the Structural Engineers Association of Washington (SEAW) in the initiation of the Structural Engineers Hall of Fame; and in 2012 produced a documentary of Structural Engineers of the 1962 Seattle World's Fair which premiered among celebrations of the 50th anniversary of the Fair.

 EDUCATION: SEFW invests in K-12 & STEM programs in Washington schools, and also supports professional studies via the SEAW scholarship program which has granted more than 50 scholarships since 1985.